marczaku/212-cpp-game-programming/README.md

 - 2+ Screenshots
 - 1+ Video
 - Description of the Game in the Readme
+- Description of the Design Patterns and Advanced C++ Features used in the README
+  - Only the documentated Design Pattenrs count towards your Passing and Excellent Criteria
 - Upload a Build of the Game

 ## Excellent Criteria